kitesurfer1404/WS2812FX/extras/WS2812FX API.md

 ---
 **LED strip functions**
-- setPixels(numPixels, ptr) - frees the underlaying Adafruit_Neopixel pixels array, and swaps it out for a user created pixels array.
+- setPixels(numPixels, ptr) - frees the underlying Adafruit_Neopixel pixels array, and swaps it out for a user created pixels array.
 Used carefully, it can allow greater access to the raw pixel data.
 The _ws2812fx_virtual_strip_ example sketch uses this technique to drive two physical strips with one virtual strip.
 ```c++
 uint8_t myPixels[LED_COUNT * 3]; // 3 bytes per LED for RGB LEDs
 setPixels(LED_COUNT, myPixels);